ansys/ansys-api-cfx/README.md

 ```

 This will create both the source distribution containing just the protofiles
-along with the wheel containing the protofiles and built Python interface
+along with the wheel containing the protofiles and build Python interface
 files.

 #### Manual Deployment